Yaacov Oved

-Yaacov Oved (Hebrew: יעקב עובד; born 19 February 1929) is a historian and Professor Emeritus in the Department of History at Tel Aviv University, member of Kibbutz Palmachim, an Israeli commune, research fellow at Yad Tabenkin: the institute of research and documentation of the kibbutz movement, researcher of the history of communes in the world and co- founder of the International Communal Studies Association.
+Yaacov Oved (Hebrew: יעקב עובד; born 19 February 1929) is a historian and Professor Emeritus in the Department of History at Tel Aviv University, member of Kibbutz Palmachim, an Israeli socialist commune, research fellow at Yad Tabenkin: the institute of research and documentation of the kibbutz movement, researcher of the history of communes in the world and co- founder of the International Communal Studies Association.

 Biography

 Yaacov Varsano-Oved was born on 19 February 1929 in Haskovo, Bulgaria.
 When he was eight years old, he immigrated to Palestine with his parents, Ovadia and Bella Varsano and brother Eliyahu.
 The family resided in Tel Aviv.
 Yaacov went to Echad Haam School and Gymnasia Herzliya High School and joined the Scouts youth movement.
 In 1946 he enlisted in the "Hagana" organization and was a member of the Palmach unit and was assigned by it to be a leader in the Scouts Movement in 1947.
 In 1949 he was part of a Palmach core-group that established Kibbutz Palmachim.
 In 1941-1954 he was sent by Hakibbutz Hameuchad to Argentina to work as educator emissary in the youth movement "Hanoar Hechalutz iBorochovy Hakibbutz Hameuchad".
 In 1951, he married Tehila Kiriaty and the couple made their home in Palmachim, where their son and three daughters were born and educated.
 In 1954-1959 he worked in agriculture on the kibbutz, and from 1959 to 1961 he studied in the two-year higher education course in the Hakibbutz Hameuchad Seminar at Efal.
 Later he began teaching at the high school in kibbutz Palmachim.
 In 1967 he set out on a brief mission to Argentina.
 On this occasion he changed his surname to the Hebrew name Oved.

 In the 1950s he published several articles about Latin American affairs in Israeli journals.
 In 1958, in one of the articles about Cuba, he predicted that Fidel Castro would overthrow the dictatorship of Batista and start a Socialist revolution.
 In 1960 he joined the Israel-Cuba Friendship League and in 1964 was part of the League's delegation to Cuba.
 In the course of his visit he witnessed several facets of the regime that he did not regard favorably, and after the visit he left the League.